copolio/golith/README.md

 # Gin Bootify

-Gin Bootify is a template project for easily building a Go server-side application using Gin.
-It aims to minimize the hassle of creating and configuring Gin applications by providing Gin middlewares, utilities, pre-configurations, and integrations to other popular libraries written in Go.
+Gin Bootify is a template project that aims to ease the configuration and building of a Go server-side application using Gin.
+It minimizes the hassle of creating and configuring Gin applications by providing Gin middlewares, utilities, pre-configurations, and integrations with other popular libraries written in Go.

 ---